MisaOgura/MRNet/README.md

 ### 3. Merge diagnoses to make labels

 The diagnosis (`0` for negative, `1` for positive) of each condition for the examined cases are provided as three separate `csv` files.
-It would be handy to have all the disgnoses per case in one place, so we will merge the three dataframes and save it as one `csv` file.
+It would be handy to have all the diagnoses per case in one place, so we will merge the three dataframes and save it as one `csv` file.

-### Data processing scripts
+### Data preprocessing pipeline

-You can process data as described above in one command.
+I have created a pipeline composed of a series of scripts, so that we can process data in one command.

+To see what exactly scripts are doing, check out the [scripts](./scripts) directory in the repo.

-By default, the script will find out the number of CPUs on the machine and use all the cores to parallelise the data processing.
+By default, the script will find out the number of CPUs on the machine you're running the command from and use _all the cores_ to parallelise the processing.
 If you wish to modify the number of cores used, change `$num_cpu` to the desired number of CPUs in [scripts/process-image-data.sh](./scripts/process-image-data.sh).

 From the root of the project, run: